Mixed-Severity Fire Definition Inconsistency: Some western vegetation models were developed using inconsistent definitions of mixed-severity fire.

 Background & Advice:

-As soon as the discrepancy in the mixed-severity fire definitions was identified by the LANDFIRE team and recognized as inconsistent with the LANDFIRE production process, every effort was made to ensure that vegetation models were built using the LANDFIRE definition.
-However, users should be aware of the potential inconsistency in the application of the mixed-severity fire definition in LANDFIRE models from mapping zones 8, 9, 10, 12, 13, 14, 15, 16, 17, 18, 19, 23, 24 and 28 (click here for a map of all zones).
+As soon as the discrepancy in the mixed-severity fire definitions was identified by the LF team and recognized as inconsistent with the LF production process, every effort was made to ensure that vegetation models were built using the LF definition.
+However, users should be aware of the potential inconsistency in the application of the mixed-severity fire definition in LF models from mapping zones 8, 9, 10, 12, 13, 14, 15, 16, 17, 18, 19, 23, 24 and 28.
 Furthermore, if models from these zones were adopted for use in other zones (as noted in the Comments field in the model description), the potential misapplication of mixed-severity fire may still exist.